choctaw-nation/together-were-more/readme.md

 # Changelog

+## 2.5.1 - [October 21, 2025]

+- Tweak: Updated names for homepage image meta fields for tighter alignment with what Creative delivers

 ## 2.5.0 - [October 1, 2025]

 - Added: New, third option for customizing the home page images for the profiles.